 We cover one of his most famous ever songs in our round up of great jazz ballads, but this 1958 session sees him singing and swinging on a great selection of standards, as well as taking short but wonderfully melodic trumpet solos.

 If you’re looking to learn about Cool Jazz, here are some frequently asked questions (and answers!) to get you started…

 What is Cool Jazz?

-Cool jazz is a style of music that first rose to popularity in the United States in the late 1940s and 1950s.
+Cool jazz is a style of jazz music that first rose to popularity in the United States in the late 1940s and 1950s.
 It’s characterised by a relaxed, somewhat smooth aesthetic and quieter dynamics, in contrast to the ‘hotter’, more frantic sounds of bebop that emerged around the same time.